wichmann-lab/python-psignifit/docs/how_to/How-to-Change-the-Threshold-Percent-Correct.md

 # Change the threshold percentage correct

-This option sets the proportion correct to correspond to the threshold on the *unscaled* sigmoid.
+The option `thresh_PC` sets the proportion correct to correspond to the threshold on the *unscaled* sigmoid.
 Possible values are in the range from 0 to 1, default is 0.5.
 The default corresponds to 75\% in a 2AFC task (midway between the guess rate of 50 % and ceiling performance 100%).